 Can I switch web hosts without losing my website?

 Yes.
 Most good hosting providers (including us) offer free website migration.
-We’ll move your site, databases, and emails from your old host to our servers with minimal downtime.
-It’s far easier than most people expect.
+We move your site, databases, and emails from your old host to our servers with minimal downtime.
+Read more about how we handle it in our post on our free website transfer tool.

 What’s the difference between shared hosting and VPS hosting?

-Shared hosting means your site shares server resources with other websites — it’s affordable and suitable for most small businesses.
+Shared hosting means your site shares server resources with other websites, affordable and suitable for most small businesses.
 VPS (Virtual Private Server) gives you dedicated resources and more control, but costs more and requires more technical knowledge.
+Start with shared hosting and upgrade if and when you need to.

 Is LiteSpeed hosting better than Apache?

 Yes, in most cases.
-LiteSpeed is significantly faster than Apache for PHP-based sites like WordPress.
-It handles traffic spikes better and uses fewer server resources.
+LiteSpeed is significantly faster than Apache for PHP-based sites like WordPress, handles traffic spikes better, and uses fewer server resources.
+If a host offers LiteSpeed (like Webfort and Hostinger), that is a genuine performance advantage over hosts still on Apache.